ShyFidelity/employee-tracker/README.md

 This is an application used to keep track of employees, their salaries, roles and what department they are in.
 You are able to change and add data to each category.

 ## What was learned
 For this project we used mySQL, and mySQL2, and inquirer.
-We used a schema to create our database and tables.
+We used a schema to create our database and tables and a seeds file to start inserting some starter files.

 ## Usage